bazel-contrib/SIG-rules-authors/proto-grpc.md

 there is a simple integration between them.
 However, the existence of this document should indicate that there is not a single simple answer to integrating these tools.
-Originally, Protobuf and gRPC rules were baked into Bazel for a few key languages, but this has understandably not continued to scale with the many new langauges that are now supported in external Bazel rulesets.
+Originally, Protobuf and gRPC rules were baked into Bazel for a few key languages, but this has understandably not continued to scale with the many new languages that are now supported in external Bazel rulesets.
 As a result, independent rulesets have been released by the community that provide the integrations necessary to convert `.proto` files into a wide variety of languages and libraries.